Seacrest Scrub Natural Area

 Website

-At 54 acres, Seacrest Scrub is small by most standards.
+Overview: At 54 acres, Seacrest Scrub is small by most standards.
 It offers less than a mile of hiking trails, including the 0.18-mile Gopher Tortoise Trail, which is handicapped accessible.
 However, it offers a rare piece of undeveloped coastal scrub in South Florida and a diverse array of plants and animals, including some that are considered endangered.
-And generally speaking it's quiet, unless the FEC railroatrain along the east boundary is running, which fortunately, is not all that often.
+And generally speaking it's quiet, unless a train comes rolling down the FEC railroad tracks along the eastern boundary, which fortunately, is not all that often.

 In the early 1990s, the then-owners of Seacrest, the Cedar Grove Investment Corp., planned a housing development on the tract but decided to push for a higher density for the project.
 An alliance between neighbors outraged by the plan and activists who saw an opportunity to preserve an environmentally sensitive piece of land fought the developers — and won.
 The county bought the land in May 1994 for $2.05 million.
 Seacrest Scrub Natural Area open in October 1998.